 There are three general rules of camping in Costa Rica: first, never leave your tent (or anything of value inside it) unattended, or it may not be there when you get back.
 Second, never leave your tent open except to get in and out, unless you fancy sharing your sleeping quarters with snakes, insects, coati or toads.
 Finally, take your refuse with you when you leave.

-Costa Rica has over two hundred hostels and backpackers’, offering dorm beds for as little as $5 a night; most have a range of double, triple and family rooms, and many offer additional services including internet access (often for free), laundry and luggage storage.
+Costa Rica has over two hundred hostels and backpackers’, some offering dorm beds for as little as $10 a night; most have a range of double, triple and family rooms, and many offer additional services including internet access (often for free), laundry and luggage storage.
 Bed linen, towels and soap are generally included in the price.
 There are only four official youth hostels affiliated with Hostelling International – Jardines Arenal in La Fortuna, Vista Serena Hostel in Manuel Antonio and Hostel Casa Yoses and Mi Casa Hostel in San José – which cost around $11–14 per night.
 As with all accommodation in Costa Rica, bookings should ideally be made several months in advance if you’re visiting in high season.